 5. Determine shared parental rights and responsibilities

-Communicate openly with your ex-spouse to determine shared parental rights and responsibilities.
-Discuss and set ground rules for your child’s upbringing.
-Topics such as child custody, daily routine, pediatrician and daycare decisions, visitation rights, and grandparents’ role should all be clearly set to avoid future conflicts.
+It is vital to communicate openly with your ex-spouse to determine shared parental rights and responsibilities.
+You should discuss and set ground rules for your child’s upbringing, including child custody, daily routine, pediatrician and daycare decisions, visitation rights, and grandparents’ role should all be clearly set to avoid future conflicts.

 6. Work out a co-parenting plan

 Although you may hate your ex-spouse, it is important to keep your child’s upbringing in mind.
 Developing a mutually agreed co-parenting plan can give your child as much stability as possible.
 Co-parenting rules should focus on your child’s needs and interests.
-If you can’t seem to come to a consensus on this, seek a counselor’s help.
+If you can’t seem to come to a consensus on this, an attorney and a mediator can assist in this issue

 7. Distract your mind